Josep (film): Release

 Josep was originally set to premiere at the 2020 Cannes Film Festival in May 2020, however it was cancelled due to the COVID-19 pandemic.
 Subsequently, it premiered at the Annecy Film Festival in France on 22 June 2020.
 It was theatrically released in France on 30 September 2020, and grossed $1,373,465.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of based on nine critical reviews.
-Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on five critics, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, 100% of 11 critics' reviews are positive Metacritic, which uses a weighted average, assigned the film a score of 77 out of 100, based on five critics, indicating "generally favorable" reviews.